-Humans have been encountering foxes for years and the animal prominently features in the stories of various cultures.
+Humans have been encountering foxes for years and the animal is prominently featured in the stories of various cultures.
 Often portrayed as sly, foxes are quick learners and easily evade hunters.
 They are notorious for attacking livestock, damaging property, and, in recent years, have gotten more comfortable scavenging for food in crowded cities and urban areas.
 Also notable for their ability to transmit diseases, foxes are wild animals and should be regarded with caution.

 Common Fox Problems

 - Red foxes are most likely to be found in urban areas.

 - Foxes leave behind tracks or damage as indication of their presence.

 - The animals are lured onto private property by available food sources.

 - They hold varied and omnivorous diets and are prone to scavenging in trash bins.